tarasmatsyk/tarasmatsyk.com/content/posts/4-how-to-pytorch-in-production.md

 This is an obvious solution but few people actually using it as most of time objects are processed one by one and it might be a bit hard to setup such flow architecturally.
 Do not worry, you'll make it!

+### What's next?

+There are definetely more tips on how to optimize models in PyTorch.
+I will continue posting on our expirience using Facebook kid in the wild.
+What about you, what are your tips to achieve better performance on inference?